 d) Go to Advanced tab and press Settings button under Windows Firewall.

-e) Press Settings button in ICMP area as shown below.
+e) Press the Settings button in the ICMP area as shown below.

 f) Enable the tick in ‘Allow incoming echo…..’.
 Press OK.

-Now this computer will accept ping ICMP echo requests and reply to them.
+Now, this computer will accept ping ICMP echo requests and reply to the source device.

-By enabling Echo or ICMP or Ping requests by this method without completely switching off the firewall, the computer will be safe in network and reply to ping/ICMP requests.
+By enabling Echo/ICMP or Ping requests by this method without completely switching off the firewall, the computer will be safe in network and reply to ping/ICMP requests.
 That will allow you to monitor and manage IP address and hosts on your network.